Learn how to put determiners in the correct order – order of determiners.

 Examples: each two seats, every five grams of flour.

-- To specify a quantity within a definite class (as opposed to a definite class of a given quantity), it is often possible to use a quantifier in pronoun form (often identical to the determiner form), followed by of and a definite determiner.
+- To specify a quantity within a definite class, it is often possible to use a quantifier in pronoun form, followed by of and a definite determiner.

 Examples: three of the mice, few of my enemies, none of these pictures.